jongpie/NebulaLogger/README.md

     -   `Logger.SaveMethod.EVENT_BUS` - The default save method, this uses the `EventBus` class to publish `LogEntryEvent__e` records.
 The default save method can also be controlled declaratively by updating the field `LoggerSettings__c.DefaultSaveMethod__c`
     -   `Logger.SaveMethod.QUEUEABLE` - This save method will trigger `Logger` to save any pending records asynchronously using a queueable job.
 This is useful when you need to defer some CPU usage and other limits consumed by Logger.
     -   `Logger.SaveMethod.REST` - This save method will use the current user’s session ID to make a synchronous callout to the org’s REST API.
 This is useful when you have other callouts being made and you need to avoid mixed DML operations.
+    -   `Logger.SaveMethod.SYNCHRONOUS_DML` - This save method will skip publishing the `LogEntryEvent__e` platform events, and instead immediately creates `Log__c` and `LogEntry__c` records.
+This is useful when you are logging from within the context of another platform event and/or you do not anticipate any exceptions to occur in the current transaction. **Note**: when using this save method, any exceptions will prevent your log entries from being saved - Salesforce will rollback any DML statements, including your log entries!
+Use this save method cautiously.

 ### Track Related Logs in Batchable and Queuable Jobs